10 Simple Rules for Good Communication

 No matter how complex your presentation might be, try to use words and analogies everyone in the audience will understand.
 Keep to the following:

-- Clarity of narrative with easy to understand presentation structure
+- Clarity of narrative with an easy to understand presentation structure

 - No (or few) acronyms if possible